International expert group meeting on the theme “Sustainable Development in the Territories of Indigenous Peoples”

 New York, 13-14 June 2018

-The Division for Inclusive Social Development (DISD) of the United Nations Department of Economic and Social Affairs, is organizing an expert group meeting and inter-agency dialogue on “Strengthening the Global Framework for Leveraging Sport for Development and Peace”.
+The Division for Inclusive Social Development (DISD) of the United Nations Department of Economic and Social Affairs (UN DESA), is organizing an expert group meeting and inter-agency dialogue on “Strengthening the Global Framework for Leveraging Sport for Development and Peace”.
 The meeting will be held in New York, USA from 13 – 14 June 2018, as part of the preparations for the 73rd session of the United Nations General Assembly.
 The meeting will be a two-day, two-part event that will allow for exchange of ideas among representatives from the United Nations system, independent experts, rele-vant regional and international organizations, and other stakeholders.

 The meeting is expected to provide substantive input for the preparation of the re-port of the Secretary-General on “Sport for Development and Peace” to be sub-mitted to the 73rd session of the General Assembly.